convos-chat/convos/README.md

 [Mojolicious Guides](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook#DEPLOYMENT)
 for production deployment.

-For convenience, we also include a Dockerfile so you can build a Docker image easily if you want a custom config, or  pull our image directly from the [docker index](https://index.docker.io/u/nordaaker/convos/).
+For convenience, we include a Dockerfile so you can build a Docker image easily if you want a custom config, or  pull our image directly from the [docker index](https://index.docker.io/u/nordaaker/convos/).